ChainSafe/ChainBridge/README.md

 # Getting Started

+First install the Go dependencies using `go install`

-Run the command `make build` to generate the bin files required to manage bridge via the `chainbridge` *command
+Run the command `make build` to generate the bin files, then run `make install`

 *Note: in the event that the `chainbridge` command fails, try `./build/chainbridge` instead